-Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator (if so equipped) or operating the vehicle on 12-volt power when dry camping.

-- Refer to Fuel & LP System section before using the LP system.
+- Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator (if so equipped) or operating the vehicle on 12-volt power when dry camping.
+Refer to Fuel & LP System section before using the LP system.
 Open the LP gas tank valve (if so equipped) slowly.
-There may be air in the lines and five to thirty seconds of time is needed to bleed air before LP vapor fills the lines. - Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater. - When using full hook-up, connect the sewer hose to the campsite sewer hook-up. - If applicable, start the refrigerator and the cooling or heating system.
+There may be air in the lines and five to thirty seconds of time is needed to bleed air before LP vapor fills the lines.
+Refer to Plumbing Systems section before connecting the fresh water supply or - □ When using full hook-up, connect the sewer hose to the campsite sewer hook-up. □ If applicable, start the refrigerator and the cooling or heating system.